Black pepper: Cultivation

-A single stem bears 20 to 30 fruiting spikes.
-The harvest begins as soon as one or two fruits at the base of the spikes begin to turn red, and before the fruit is fully mature, and still hard; if allowed to ripen completely, the fruits lose pungency, and ultimately fall off and are lost.
+Harvesting begins as soon as one or two fruits at the base of the spikes begin to turn red, and before the fruit is fully mature, and still hard; if allowed to ripen completely, the fruits lose pungency, and ultimately fall off and are lost.
 The spikes are collected and spread out to dry in the sun, then the peppercorns are stripped off the spikes.